 We may, in further dealings with you, extend this information to include your purchases, services used, and subscriptions, records of conversations and agreements and payment transactions.

-- You are under no statutory or contractual requirement or obligation to provide us with your personal information; however we require at least the information above in order for us to process your enquiry in an efficient and effective manner.
+- You are under no statutory or contractual requirement or obligation to provide us with your personal information; however we require at least the information above in order for us to deal with you as a customer/member/service user in an efficient and effective manner.

-- The legal basis for processing your data is based on your vital and legitimate interest that we will have stated at the point the information was initially provided, therefore we will not store, process or transfer your data outside of Custom Heat above unless we have an appropriate lawful reason to do so.
+- The legal basis for processing your data is based on your vital and legitimate interest that we will have stated at the point the information was initially provided, therefore we will not store, process or transfer your data outside the parties detailed above unless we have an appropriate lawful reason to do so.

-The primary instance where our website will ask you for personally identifiable information is our various contact forms included on most pages.
-These forms are powered by a popular WordPress plugin called Contact Form 7.
-Upon completing your information, you will be asked to consent to our data processing policy which is outlined herein.
-You will not be able to submit your enquiry without consenting to our handling of your personal information.
+The primary instance where our website will ask you for personally identifiable information is our contact form.
+The contact form specifically, is powered by a popular WordPress plugin called Contact Form 7.
+Upon completing your information, you will be asked to consent to our data processing policy which is outlined within this document.

 Once submitted, your information will be processed and forwarded to us within a single email sent by the website application.
-All of the information that you submit will be stored within our website’s database via a WordPress plugin called ‘Flamingo’.
-This information is stored securely and privately and is protected by security measures outlined in this policy.
+Your information will not be stored within the website application’s database.

 You can opt-out to the creation of a user profile, Hotjar’s storing of data about your usage of our site and Hotjar’s use of tracking cookies on other websites by following this opt-out link.